hypirion/fairbrook/doc/TUTORIAL.md

 		:else old)) ; has currently no effect
 ```

-I sincerely believe the former explains better what it does.
+I sincerely believe the former explains better what it is supposed to do.

+`cond-fn` also takes an extra argument I've not yet talked about.
+As I commented
+earlier, if none of the rules return true, then the second value is
+returned.
+You can bypass this by adding in this second argument, which will be
+the default merge function if none of the rules are used.
+As such `(merge-with
+(cond-fn [] foo) bar baz)` would be the same as `(merge-with foo bar
+baz)`.

+More examples of `cond-fn` can be found in EXAMPLES.md (TODO).